Breaks and carer respite in Surrey

 Most carers need a break from caring from time to time.
 This may be for a few hours, or a day or a week or two.

-There are many kinds of short break.
+There are many kinds of short break and carer respite.
 You may have someone coming into your home from a care agency to take over the caring while you go out, rest or catch up with a hobby.
 Or the person you look after may go to a day centre or be taken out.

 You are entitled to a Carer’s Assessment in your own right as a carer – regardless of whether the person you care for has had an assessment.
 Support may be offered directly to you by signposting to other services or by way of a Carer Direct Payment.
-Breaks for you may also form part of any care package drawn up for the person with care needs and in this case would be included in the financial assessment undertaken at that time.
+Carer respite or breaks for you may also form part of any care package drawn up for the person with care needs and in this case would be included in the financial assessment undertaken at that time.

 Find out more from Surrey County Council’s website